-I've mentored a number of students in 2013 and 2014 for Debian and Ganglia and most of the companies I've worked with have run internships and graduate programs from time to time.
-GSoC 2014 has just finished and with all the excitement, many students are already asking what they can do to prepare and be selected in 2015.
+I've mentored a number of students in 2013, 2014 and 2015 for Debian and Ganglia and most of the companies I've worked with have run internships and graduate programs from time to time.
+GSoC 2015 has just finished and with all the excitement, many students are already asking what they can do to prepare and be selected for Outreachy or GSoC in 2016.

 My own observation is that the more time the organization has to get to know the student, the more confident they can be selecting that student.
 Furthermore, the more time that the student has spent getting to know the free software community, the more easily they can complete GSoC.

 Here I present a list of things that students can do to maximize their chance of selection and career opportunities at the same time.
-These tips are useful for people applying for GSoC itself and related programs such as GNOME's Outreach Program for Women or graduate placements in companies.
+These tips are useful for people applying for GSoC itself and related programs such as GNOME's Outreachy or graduate placements in companies.

 There is no guarantee that any organization or mentor (including myself) will be involved until the official list of organizations is published by Google.